alyssamichelle/progress/The Future of JS 2018.md

 As Rob Wormhald put it:
 > "Angular is ideal for building **complete applications** and our tooling, documentation and infrastructure have been primarily aimed at this use case..."

 We have so much to look forward to in the coming years that will round out everything possibly needed in an Angular dev environment.
 For one thing, I think Angular elements are going to be HUGE.
-Rob gave a talk on them at [Angular Connect in November](https://www.youtube.com/watch?v=vHI5C-9vH-E).
+Rob gave a talk on them at [Angular Connect in November](https://www.youtube.com/watch?v=vHI5C-9vH-E). **alyssa todo: finish paragraph**

-***alyssa todo: change all to text to either we or I*** **Prediction: Angular elements are going to be HUGE**
+***alyssa todo: change all to text to either we or I***

 ## AngularJS
 **The current state of AngularJS**